marxin/texi2rst-generated/sphinx/gcc/options-for-directory-search.rst

 These options specify directories to search for header files, for libraries and for parts of the compiler:

-..
-Copyright (C) 1999-2021 Free Software Foundation, Inc.
-   This is part of the CPP and GCC manuals.
-   For copying conditions, see the file gcc.texi.
-   -
-   Options affecting include directory search in the preprocessor -
-   If this file is included with the flag ``cppmanual'' set, it is formatted for inclusion in the CPP manual; otherwise the main GCC manual.

 .. include:: ../share/cppdiropts.rst

 .. option:: -iplugindir=dir